CuratorCat/pcc-archive.org/wiki/club/quest.md

 Only past quests will be archived.
 Join the quests for the active quest.

+- 2022-06-22

+  > We have not heard from ReporterCat since they went to the Country Club to investigate the 'Grandma Heist'.
+Please mention them on twitter @ReportercatE to show support and help them get out safely

 - 2022-06-21

   > like / retweet / comment on this tweet [https://twitter.com/hodl_pcc/status/1539151430216556546](https://twitter.com/ReportercatE/status/1539151430216556546)